 - The entirety of "Charlie Work" is an absolute tour de force for Charlie.
 Against all odds Charlie has managed to get perfect scores from the health department every inspection, and this episode shows how.
 Charlie manically directs the gang to seemingly ridiculous tasks that turn out to perfectly hide any of the bar's glaring code violations and simultaneously manages to pull off the rest of the gang's stupid scam involving airline miles, beef and about twenty chickens, and after Dee spends the whole episode being unhelpful and not doing the one task that would have gotten them a perfect score, he rigs her barstool to collapse under her, his sabotage of which had been a Running Gag throughout the episode.

-- Meta example: Danny DeVito joining the show a season in, working with actors 30 years younger than him and managing to become a vital part of the show.
+- Meta example: Danny DeVito joining the show a season in, working with actors 30 years younger than him and managing to become a vital part of the cast.
 Have respect idiots, the man is a goddamn legend.

 - Assuming Dennis really is a Serial Killer, the fact that he has gone this long without being caught definitely qualifies.

-- Given the things the gang has done its a miracle any of them haven't been arrested for their actions.
+- Given the things the gang has done it's a miracle any of them haven't been arrested for their actions.